Updated: Dec 18, 2020

 2020 has been a difficult year for many of those seeking to re-certify their Red Cross First Aid.
 Fortunately, the Canadian Red Cross has made an exciting announcement.
-Now, any certificate holders that face expiry dates between March 1, 2020 and December 31, 2020 are eligible to be re-certified any time prior to January 31, 2021.
-This extension will help accommodate those who require their certification, yet are encumbered by long wait-lists or Covid-related issues.
+Now, any certificates that have expired between March 1, 2020 and December 31, 2020 can still qualify for a recertification course until January 31, 2021 (as opposed to taking the full program again).
+This recert extension will help accommodate those who require their certification, yet are encumbered by long wait-lists or Covid-related issues.

 ProSafe offers recertification options for most of our Canadian Red Cross First Aid courses, including Standard First Aid (SFA), CPR/AED, Emergency Child Care, and Basic Life Support.
 If you are looking to renew or have questions about your eligibility for the extended recert period, don't hesitate to get in touch.